billybobily/BlackList/README.md

 - When you add a player to the blacklist on one character, they appear in the blacklist for all your other characters on that realm
 - Each realm maintains its own separate blacklist (your characters on different realms have different lists)
 - This works just like pfUI and other modern addons - no configuration needed!
-- Use `/blinfo` to see how many players are blacklisted on your current realm

 This means you only need to maintain one blacklist per realm, making it much easier to manage across multiple alts!